reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

     - Discuss how, even in this straightforward model, Copilot's analysis can help users understand what the dataset contains and how it can be utilized.
 With more complex models, Copilot's insights become even more valuable in uncovering intricate relationships and patterns within the data.

-1. **AI for Data Analysis:** Highlight the significance of Copilot as an example of AI being used not only to generate code or manipulate data but also to assist in analyzing datasets.
+1. Highlight the significance of Copilot as an example of AI being used not only to generate code or manipulate data but also to assist in analyzing datasets.
 Copilot's ability to provide intelligent insights and suggestions enhances the data analysis process and empowers users to make informed decisions based on their data.

 1. Explore the capabilities of Copilot further by **clicking on its logo** within the text box.
 This will allow you to access additional features and functionalities that Copilot offers, providing a deeper understanding of its capabilities.